Full-Day Education Programs at the Museum

 The Civil War and Sheboygan County

 Students travel back to the time of the Civil War and learn about its impact on the lives of people in Sheboygan County.
-Students “enlist” in the Union Army, march with a model rifle, send telegraph messages, make a toy drum, carry a stretcher, try out crutches, design a flag, play period games, crawl into in a dog tent, sample chicory coffee, pose for a long-exposure photo, and much more.
+Students “enlist” in the Union Army, march with a model rifle, send telegraph messages, make a toy drum, carry a stretcher, try out crutches, design a flag, play period games, crawl into a dog tent, sample chicory coffee, pose for a long-exposure photo, and much more.

 Sponsored in part by Sheboygan County, Kenneth W. Conger Educational Endowment Fund, Torke Coffee, Dalton Carpet Outlet